-Which is a very important fluid property in the context of our discussions and we will try our best to understand it first qualitatively, and try to see that how we can mathematically express the fluid flow behavior in terms of the fluid property viscosity.
+Viscosity, which is a very important fluid property in the context of our discussions.
+And we will try our best to understand it first qualitatively, and try to see that how we can mathematically express the fluid flow behavior in terms of the fluid property viscosity.
 We start with recalling the no slip boundary condition that we were discussing in the previous lecture.

-So, what was the consequence of the discussion that we concluded that in many occasions, the paradigm of no slip that is 0 relative velocity between the fluid and the solid at the points of contact of course that means, the tangential velocity component that particular situation gives rise to a boundary condition at the fluid solid interface known as no slip boundary condition.
+So, what was the consequence of the discussion that we concluded that in many occasions the paradigm of no slip that is zero relative velocity between the fluid and the solid at the points of contact.
+Of course, that means, the tangential velocity component that particular situation gives rise to a boundary condition at the fluid solid interface known as no slip boundary condition.

-We will try to see, what is the consequence of the no slip boundary condition?
-So, when we see the consequence, we have by this time understood that if the solid boundary stationary then a fluid which is coming from a far stream with a uniform velocity say u infinity and encountering the solid boundary what it will first do it will first have a disturbance, the disturbance is been imposed by the solid boundary.
-So, if we want to make a sketch of how the velocity varies with height at any section say at this identified section at the wall, if the no slip boundary condition is valid then since the plate is stationary, the fluid is also stationary.
+We will try to see: what is the consequence of the no slip boundary condition.
+So, when we see that consequence, we have by this time understood that if the solid boundary is stationary, then a fluid which is coming from a far stream with a uniform velocity say u{∞} and encountering the solid boundary.
+What it will first do it will first have a disturbance, the disturbance is being imposed by the solid boundary.

+So, if you want to make a sketch of how the velocity varies with height at any section say at this identified section, at the wall if the no slip condition is valid, then since the plate is stationary the fluid is also stationary.
 So, the fluid velocity is 0.

-Next you consider a layer of fluid which is just above this one, this layer is subjected to 2 effects - one is the effect of what is there at the top of it, and what is there at the bottom of it.
-At the bottom, there is a plate and there is a stagnant layer of fluid molecules adjacent to the plate and this stagnant layer does not want the upper layer to move fast.
-On the other hand, the fluid which is above that layer is not feeling that effect of the wall directly, so that is trying to make the fluid move faster.
-Therefore, it is being subjected to a competition where the bottom layer is trying to make it move slower, the upper layers are trying to make it move faster, and it has to adjust to this.
+Next you consider layer of fluid which is just above this one.
+This layer is subjected to two effects one is the effect of what is there at the top of it and what is there at the bottom of it.
+At the bottom, there is a plate and there is a stagnant layer of fluid molecules adjacent to the plates, and this stagnant layer does not want the upper layer to move fast.
+On the other hand, the fluid which is above that layer is not feeling the effect of the wall directly, so that is trying to make the fluid move faster

-So, where from this adjustments comes, if the bottom layer was not there then perhaps it would have not understood or felt the effect of the wall.
-Because what we are intuitively expecting is that there is some property of the fluid by virtue of which this message that there is a wall gets propagated from the bottom layer to the upper layers.
-And there must be some messenger for that and qualitatively that messenger is through the fluid property known as viscosity.
+Therefore, it is being subjected to a competition where the bottom layer is trying to make it move slower, the upper layers are trying to make it move faster and it has to adjust to this.
+So, where from this adjustment comes?
+If the bottom layer was not there, then perhaps it would have not understood or felt the effect of the wall because what we are intuitively expecting is that there is some property of the fluid by virtue of which this message that there is a wall gets propagated from the bottom layer to the upper layers.
+And there must be some messenger for that.
+And qualitatively that messenger is through the fluid property known as viscosity.

 So, viscosity is a kind of messenger for momentum disturbance.
-So, this is the disturbance in the momentum of the fluid.
-So, there must be some mechanism that place within that fluid by which a momentum disturbance is propagated, and because of this momentum disturbance what happens because of this momentum disturbance, there is a resistance in relative motion between various fluid layers.
+So, this is a disturbance in the momentum of the fluid.
+So, there must be some mechanism that plays within the fluid by which a momentum disturbance is propagated.
+And because of this momentum disturbance what happens, because of this momentum disturbance there is a resistance in relative motion between various fluid layers.
 So, viscosity is also responsible for creating a resistance between relative motion against relative motion between different fluid layers.